Infrared properties of cuprates in the pseudogap state: A study of Mitrovic-Fiorucci and Sharapov-Carbotte scattering rates: Numerical Results and analysis

-Now, we analyze the temperature dependenct character of scattering rate at lower and higher frequency scale using both above mentioned models.
-First, using Einstein model, we can noticed in the Figure $~$\ref{einstein} that the scattering rate increases at all frequencies with the rise of temperature.
+Now, we analyze the temperature dependence of the scattering rate at lower and higher frequency scale using both above mentioned models.
+First, using Einstein model, we can notice in the Fig.$~$\ref{einstein} that the scattering rate increases at all frequencies with the rise of temperature.
 But these results are not in accord with the experimental results.
-Because in this case, boson mode has been set at single frequency which is not an appropriate assumption.
-So, we have done same calculations with the Lorentzian model.
-With this model, we can seen in the Figure $~$\ref{temp}, there is change in $1/\tau(\omega)$ below $\sim$ 1000cm$^{-1}$ frequency with the rise of temperature.
+Because in this case, the boson mode has been set at a single frequency which is not an appropriate assumption.
+So, we have done the same calculations with the Lorentzian model.
+With this model, we can see in the Fig.$~$\ref{temp} that there is temperature dependence in $1/\tau(\omega,T)$ below a frequency $\sim$ 1000 cm$^{-1}$.
+But $1/\tau(\omega,T)$ is temperature independent at higher frequencies.
 These theoretically observed features are qualitatively in agreement with experiment.
-Thus we see that Sharapov-Carbotte scattering rate is in accord with experiments.
+Thus we see that Sharapov-Carbotte scattering rate which include non - constant EDOS is in accord with experiments.